The Hexham Local History Society (HLHS) was founded in 1966, and with nearly 300 members is now the largest local history society in Northumberland.

 Join the HLHS to take advantage of:

 - A series of 8 monthly talks.
 Invited speakers give a talk in Hexham on a topic of historical interest.
-Visit the Talks & Events section of the website to find out more.
+Visit the Talks section of the website to find out more.

-- In the summer months visits to places of historic interest in the northeast are arranged.
-Visit the Talks & Events section of the website to find out more.
+- In the summer months outings to places of historic interest in the northeast are arranged.
+Visit the Outings section of the website to find out more.